JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/mesh/bmesh_from_object.rst

 ------

 - **Object** - An object.
-- **Use World Space** - This option allow you to choose between local and global coordiate space for the output vectors (vertices location).
+- **Use World Space** - This option allows you to choose between local and global coordiate space for the output vectors (vertices location).
-- **Use Modifiers** - This option if enabled will return the data as modifiers were applied, that include both the generative and defomative modifiers.
+- **Use Modifiers** - This option if enabled will return the data as modifiers were applied, that includes both the generative and defomative modifiers.
 - **Scene** - `To Do`

 Outputs